Data Sheet (PRELIMINARY)

 - Tube printing with 24k gold, and red color burned into the glass

 - Machined, solid tube base pins for highest contact precision.
-YAMAMOTO tube sockets highly recommended.

-- Gold Plated, black ceramic socket
+- Gold Plated, ceramic socket

 EML RS 242 Filament Ratings |